kelu124/echomods/include/probes/auto/adrus.md

 # adrus (adrus)

-* Small description: an adr ultrasound probe
+* Small description: a 5.5MHz ADR ultrasound probe

-* Longer description: an adr ultrasound probe
+* Longer description: That's a 5.5MHz ADR ultrasound probe.
+Strange connector on the back, simple, shows there's a single connector.
+Mechanical coupling, rotation to sweeping, pair of cables to motor, pairs to the piezo.

 # Experiments